 The Unseen Archives of Idi Amin-Never before seen Photographs of Idi Amin – the Human Side

 Some even yearn for better times of Idi Amin in their minds.
 Yearnings ignore the harshness and brutality of his rule of over eight years.
-Idi Amin became the President of Uganda by force, and he was chased out of the country and presidency by staff.
+Idi Amin became the President of Uganda by force, and staff chased him out of the country and presidency.

 The Unseen Archives of Idi Amin-Never before seen Photographs of Idi Amin -The Victims

 The images of Idi Amin are contrasted with pictures of his victims, creating a more realistic view of his life and time as President of Uganda.
 The photos look inside how Ugandans experienced the Idi Amin years.

 The photographs are unaltered and unedited.
 Where possible, the curators have titled the pictures using the duplicate titles assigned by the people who took them, filed them, and stored them.